Bam Margera: Legal issues

 On June 12, 2010, Margera was allegedly attacked with a baseball bat outside his bar, The Note.
 Margera spent the night at Crozer-Chester Medical Center, where he was treated for head injuries.
-According to the alleged assailant, Elizabeth Ray, it was because Margera allegedly called her a "nigger".
-Ray denies attacking Margera.
-Margera denies having said the word, claiming "I called her a crazy bitch and an idiot, but I definitely didn't use the n-word".
+According to the alleged assailant, Elizabeth Ray, the altercation began because Margera allegedly called her a "nigger".
+However, Ray denies physically attacking Margera.
+Margera has since denied having ever said the word, claiming "I called her a crazy bitch and an idiot, but I definitely didn't use the n-word".

 In July 2013, Margera was arrested at Keflavík Airport in Iceland, having left the country without paying damages following a rental car dispute the year before.
 Margera had rented a Toyota Land Cruiser during a vacation in Iceland in 2012, which he had returned in "terrible shape" five days later, but left the country before paying for the damage.
 Margera was released later the same day after paying the outstanding fees, and admitted in an interview that he had trashed the car in a drunken stupor.

 On March 2, 2023, Margera was arrested for domestic violence, after he allegedly kicked a woman.
 He was released from custody after he posted a $50,000 bail the next day.
-On April 23, 2023, police were dispatched to Margera's home after he allegedly made death threats to his brother and subsequently punched him in the face.
+On April 23, 2023, police were dispatched to Margera's home after he allegedly made death threats to his brother, Jess, and subsequently punched him in the face.
 Margera reportedly fled on foot into the woods when police arrived.
-After being on the run for three days and allegedly making several threatening phone calls to his family, Margera surrendered to Pennsylvania Police.
-He also released a statement saying the allegations made by his brother were false.
+After being on the run for three days and allegedly making several threatening phone calls to his family, Margera eventually surrendered to Pennsylvania Police.
+Later, Margera released a statement saying the allegations made by his brother, Jess, were false.

 Around June 7, 2023, Margera was placed on 5150 psychiatric hold at a Los Angeles mental health facility, following disturbing text messages Margera had been sending family members, and erratic speech and behavior when he was located by police.

 Additionally, Margera encountered further legal issues in Delaware County when he was arrested for public intoxication and disorderly conduct.
 Prosecutors questioned whether his bail should be revoked due to these incidents, prompting Margera to appear before Judge Patrick Carmody and pledge his commitment to sobriety.
 The judge allowed Margera to remove his ankle bracelet temporarily to assess his alcohol use, with a warning of consequences for any future violations.